Policies and Information for Faculty and Employee Authors

 Musselman Library will not knowingly publish works that violate U.S. copyright law.
 However, the ultimate responsibility to honor copyright rules and regulations lies with the author.
 If you use whole materials (images, video, audio, etc.) in your work that are protected by copyright, you must obtain permission from the copyright holder to republish them in your own work.
 Citing a source is not the same as obtaining copyright permission.

 Whether or not reuse permission is required, authors should always provide proper attribution and cite sources completely.
 If you need to obtain permission from a copyright holder, Columbia University Libraries Copyright Advisory Services may be useful.

 Information about securing your own copyright and using the copyrighted works of others can be found at the library’s Copyright guide.
 If you have questions about these procedures, please contact us at or contact the Musselman Library Copyright Committee at .

 Implications for Future Publications

 Authors maintain copyright of previously unpublished works shared in The Cupola, so works may be submitted for publication elsewhere.
 Some journals require that manuscripts not be previously published.
 Most journal publishers do not consider posting a work in a repository like The Cupola to constitute a previous publication.
 However, if you have concerns about a specific journal, please contact us at .

 Email Address Policy

-When Cupola authors end their affiliation with Gettysburg College due to retirement or departure, they can request a change to the email address associated with their Cupola account so that they continue to receive readership reports and other updates.
+When Cupola authors end their affiliation with Gettysburg College due to retirement or departure, we recommend they update the email address associated with their Cupola account so that they continue to receive readership reports and other updates.
 Gettysburg College staff are unable to make changes to account information.
 If you are unable to access your account and need to update your account information, please contact Digital Commons customer support directly at .

 Name Change Policy